bradgwest/paap/write/paper.md

 silhouette and Calinski-Harabasz scores for values of k between $2$ and $10$, before and after beginning the clustering component of the algorithm (CAE+Kmeans vs. DCEC, respectively).
-The average silhouette and Caliski-Harabasz scores disagree slightly on the optimal cluster solution.
+The average silhouette and Calinski-Harabasz scores disagree slightly on the optimal cluster solution.
 Using silhouette scores suggests that the optimal number of clusters is $8$ (followed by $9$ and $10$), while the relative CH coefficient suggests that the optimal solution is $3$, followed by $8$ and $9$.